stv0g/cfac/README.md

-# cfac - Code for Aachen
+# cfac - Code for Aachen - Real-time APIs for Aachen

 _cfac_ is a Go package for accessing various real-time data sources and APIs in the [city of Aachen](https://aachen.de/).